wolfmaaan/greatest-albums/_albums/hihowareyou.md

 ---
 layout: album
-title: Hi, How Are You?
+title: Hi, How Are You? - Daniel Johnston
 slug: hihowareyou
 album_slug: hihowareyou
 ---